-Spicer didn't say anything like this in reality.
-It's a reference to how his misstatements about the Holocaust interrupted the global derision of United Airlines after a passenger who refused to give up his seat to a crew member was violently dragged off a plane.
+Spicer didn’t actually say anything like this.
+It’s a reference to how his misstatements about the Holocaust interrupted the global derision of United Airlines after a passenger who refused to give up his seat to a crew member was violently dragged off a plane.

 2:06 Spicer expresses regret for making his comment on the same week as Passover, which he calls “Jewish Easter.”

 The Trump team’s troubles with Jews go back to long before last week’s news conference.